 Steps to configure Forward Lookup zone

-1. Click on Start button, select the down arrow and select DNS.
+1. To configure Forward Lookup zone on Windows Server 2012 R2 DNS Server, click on Start button, select the down arrow and select DNS.
 This would open DNS manager.
-DNS manager can also be open by typing “dnsmgmt.msc” in run or in command prompt.
+It can also be open by typing “dnsmgmt.msc” in run or in command prompt.

-2. In DNS manager, expand the name.
+2. In DNS manager, expand the name of Computer.
 Right click Forward lookup and select “New Zone”.

 3. On the welcome wizard, click on next to continue.